LiskArchive/lips/proposals/lip-nazar-architecture.md

 ### Interface

-The implementation details of a module are ultimately up to the module developer, but by default a module should export an object with this structure.
+The implementation details of a module are ultimately up to the module developer, but by default a module should export an object with this structure:

 ```js
 // Exported from the main file of the JavaScript package